Hughie Campbell: Season Two (2020)

-In season two, Hughie and the Boys, sans Butcher, go underground when they are marked as fugitives as a result of Butcher's alleged murder of Madelyn Stillwell.
+Hughie and the Boys, sans Butcher, are forced to go underground, and have been branded as fugitives as a result of Butcher's alleged murder of Madelyn Stillwell.
 The Boys must deal with a "head-popper" assassin who kills their victims by telepathically popping their heads, in addition to Stormfront, the newest addition to the Seven, who is secretly a Nazi and the first Supe ever created by Vought.
-After several failed attempts to investigate Vought and to recruit assistance from the CIA, the latter ending with the assassination of Assistant Director Susan Raynor by the head-popper, Frenchie contacts Butcher due to their need for a "captain".
+After several failed attempts to investigate Vought and to recruit assistance from the CIA, the latter ending with the assassination of Assistant Director Susan Raynor (Jennifer Esposito) by the head-popper, Frenchie contacts Butcher due to their need for a "captain".
 Butcher and Hughie's rift grows.
 Butcher punches Hughie and threatens him with death after interfering with the capture of the "supervillain" Kenji, Kimiko's younger brother, as it potentially jeopardized his chance of reuniting with Becca (although, Butcher later apologizes, to which Hughie attempts to punch him in retaliation); Butcher downplays the Boys' achievement of leaking the existence of Compound V to the media, much to Hughie's chagrin; and Butcher abandons a traumatized Hughie inside a whale that the former drove a boat into.
 However, their relationship begins to be repaired after MM asserts that Hughie is Butcher's "canary" (whose death would signal when Butcher went too far), and after Hughie learns about the suicide of Butcher's brother Lenny, and his physical resemblance to him.

-Annie, disillusioned by Vought, decides to secretly help the Boys and meets with Hughie at remote locations to exchange information, occasionally joining them in-person for certain missions.
+Concurrently, Annie, disillusioned by Vought, decides to secretly help the Boys and meets with Hughie at remote locations to exchange information, occasionally joining them in-person for certain missions.
 Hughie reaches a breaking point, but later learns to be more assertive and stands up to Butcher more.
-He rescues Annie with Lamplighter when she is caught and imprisoned by Vought, then later helps Butcher and Becca save her son, Ryan, from Homelander and Stormfront.
+He rescues Annie and her mother with help from Lamplighter when they are caught and imprisoned by Vought, then later helps Butcher and Becca save her son Ryan from Homelander and Stormfront.
 In the end, Hughie, Annie, and the Boys are exonerated, and Hughie decides to work for congresswoman Victoria Neuman, unaware that she is the head-popper.